Follicular Unit Extraction (FUE) Hair Transplantation

 Technical Expertise

-As noted above, the physician must be able to adjust the punch to account for change in hair direction.
+As noted above, the physician must be able to adjust the punch to accommodate changes in hair direction.
 Patients with curly or very wavy hair may be difficult to treat when FUE is used.
 In comparison, strip harvesting is suitable for all types of hair.
 The use of the blunt punch can be helpful in harvesting curly or wavy hair with the FUE technique.

-An important issue associated with a particular mechanized FUE is the marketing to physicians that unlicensed personnel may be able to perform the harvesting.
-This raises significant legal issues in many countries, including the U.S. There are states where it is clearly illegal to have a non-physician, non Physician Assistant (PA) or Nurse Practioner (NP) perform such surgery.
-The laws in other countries may present similar medico legal problems regarding who can harvest tissue.
-For example, in Austria, Israel, Italy, Korea, Georgia, Thailand, Turkey, and Japan, only physicians are allowed to make incisions, and regulations vary as to the role of assistants in graft insertions.
-In some countries including the US, entrepreneurial nurses and medical assistants are setting up hair transplant clinics, and hiring physicians as medical directors who may have limited or no hair transplant experience, but who “supervise” the procedure.
-Many U.S. states allow the physician to delegate responsibilities to staff under supervision, but both the degree of supervision, and the extent of staff responsibilities is not clearly defined.
+An important issue associated with some mechanized FUE devices is the marketing to physicians that unlicensed personnel may be able to perform the harvesting.
+This raises significant legal issues in many countries, including the U.S. There are states where it is clearly illegal to have a non-physician, non-physician Assistant (PA) or Nurse Practitioner (NP) perform such surgery.
+In the US, entrepreneurial nurses and medical assistants are setting up hair transplant clinics and hiring physicians as medical directors who may have limited or no hair transplant experience, but who “supervise” the procedure.
+Many U.S. states allow the physician to delegate responsibilities to staff under supervision, but both the degree of supervision and the extent of staff responsibilities are not clearly defined.

 Small number of grafts